The Secret "Blue Field" Mark: How to Tell if Your Plate Maker is the Real Deal

 They treat it like the Holy Grail of authenticity.
 They shout, "Look!
 We have the stamp on the back!"

-This is the stamp embossed into the raw aluminum on the reverse side of the plate.
+This is the standard stamp embossed into the raw aluminum on the reverse side of the plate.

-What it means: It simply means the raw material (the aluminum blank and reflective foil) meets German safety standards.
+- What it means: It simply means the raw material (the 1mm aluminum blank and reflective foil) meets basic German safety and reflectivity standards.

-This is the mark you rarely hear about.
-In Germany, it is often found on the front of the plate, sometimes embedded within the blue European field or near the stars.
+This is the mark you rarely hear about from US sellers.
+In Germany, it is found on the front of the plate, embedded within the blue European field or near the stars.

-What it means: This is the Embosser’s Registration Mark (DIN-Prüf- und Überwachungszeichen).
-It is a unique ID code issued only to authorized shops that are legally certified to press plates for the government.
+- What it means: This is the Embosser's Registration Mark (DIN-Prüf- und Überwachungszeichen).
+According to DIN-CERTCO certification laws, this is a unique ID code issued only to authorized, legally certified shops to press plates for the government.

 Why I Know the Difference

-When you buy from German Plate Guy, you aren't just getting a piece of aluminum that was imported correctly.
-You are getting a plate pressed by the only maker in the USA who actually held that authorization in Germany.
+When you buy from The German Plate Guy, you aren't just getting a piece of aluminum that was imported correctly.
+You are getting a plate pressed on a 35-ton hydraulic press by the only maker in the USA who actually held that government authorization in Germany.

 The big "corporate" plate sites?
 They have great websites and big warehouses.
 But ask them if they ever had their own government-issued Embosser's Mark.